Some lesser known items good to have in your travel/emergency bag

 - In case you can't brush your teeth, there is special chewing gum.
-Normal chewing gum will do as well.
+Regular chewing gum will do as well.
 And a small bottle of Listerine.
 Listerine is also good for disinfecting wounds.

 - Speaking about meds I will probably say nothing new.
 Get your prescriptions, different grades of painkillers, stuff for the stomach, allergy stuff (also good for running nose) some basic anti-inflammatory stuff, and meds for cold and cough.
-Cough drops can also help in case of thirst, some painkillers in case you want to bathroom badly.
+Cough drops can also help in case of thirst, ibuprofen in case you want to bathroom badly.
 Also, don’t forget to pack a lot of patches and patches for blisters.
-To save space, cut out only number of pills to last till next pharmacy/emergency (2-3 days).
+To save space, cut out only number of pills to last till next pharmacy.
 It is important to label the expiry date on each pill using sharpie, and replace it from time to time.

 - Vitamins could help from getting tired and getting sick.
 Don't know if true or a placebo.